I’ve got a confession to make, I’m a nice guy.

 You can’t rely on the police as much to have your back.

-Specifically, in the businessworld in Ecuador (a country where negotiation is common), the biggest challenge for me as a nice guy is to hold firm on my price when people ask for discounts.
+Specifically, in the businessworld in Ecuador (a country where negotiation is common), the biggest challenge for me as a nice guy is to hold firm on my price for pure optical lenses when people ask for discounts.
 Especially when I really want to sell.
 Sometimes I’ve even found myself discounting before people even ask.
 As a nice guy you want to be accommodating, but that’s a big no, no!

 You have to value yourself and what you’re doing.